DustinHartzler/PharmToTable/wp-content/plugins/convertkit/readme.txt

 = Landing Pages =

-Embed [landing pages](https://convertkit.com/features/landing-pages?utm_source=wordpress&utm_term=en_US&utm_content=readme), designed in ConvertKit, on your WordPress web site, choosing from a variety of designs, customisable to your branding and ideal for building your email marketing list or selling a product.
+Design [landing pages](https://convertkit.com/features/landing-pages?utm_source=wordpress&utm_term=en_US&utm_content=readme) in ConvertKit's intuitive editor, choosing from a variety of designs, customisable to your branding and ideal for building your email marketing list or selling a product.

-Create or edit a WordPress Page, choose the ConvertKit landing page from the ConvertKit meta box settings to display, and you're all set to begin growing your email subscribers list.
+Landing pages can then be embedded on your WordPress web site.
+Simply create or edit a WordPress Page, choose the ConvertKit landing page from the ConvertKit meta box settings to display, and you're all set to begin growing your email subscribers list.

 = Sell Products =

 Embed buttons (or link text) to sell your ConvertKit Products in seconds - whether that's digital goods, paid email newsletters, music, coaching and more.

+### List Email Newsletters

+Automatically publish your past email newsletters to WordPress Posts, defining a WordPress author, category and cut-off date within the Plugin's settings.

+Prefer to just list existing broadcasts, each linked to your ConvertKit profile?
+Use the Broadcasts block or shortcode to embed your existing newsletters in any WordPress Page, Post or Custom Post Type.

-### Membership Sites
+### Paid (and free) Membership Sites

-Using the Member Content functionality on Pages, email subscribers are required to purchase a [ConvertKit Product](https://convertkit.com/features/commerce) to access your content - whether that's a course, ebook, digital download, album, presets, coaching and more - all without leaving your web site.
+Require email subscribers to either purchase a [ConvertKit Product](https://convertkit.com/features/commerce), or subscribe for free, to access your content with ConvertKit's Member Content feature - whether that's a course, ebook, digital download, album, presets, coaching and more.

-Once purchased, subscribers access their membership by entering their email address, receiving a one time passcode by email and clicking the link in the email.
-That's it - no complex membership plugins or payment gateways to configure.
+Subscribers access their membership by entering their email address, receiving a one time passcode by email and clicking the link in the email.
+That's it - no complex paid membership plugins or payment gateways to configure.

-There's no limit to the number of ConvertKit Products you can create, and each can be assigned to one or more WordPress Pages, instantly turning them into membership only content.
+There's no limit to the number of ConvertKit Products you can create, and each can be assigned to one or more WordPress Pages and Posts, instantly turning them into membership only content for your paid subscribers.

 = Plugin Integrations =